Why We Love It

 Master of Social Work Curriculum

 As mentioned above, a Master of Social Work degree will expose you to social sciences, such as sociology, psychology, economics, community development, public health, political science, and law.
-These areas of knowledge are essential to understanding and meeting the basic needs of individuals, families, and other groups in order to improve their quality of life, helping you to help others in your community.
+Knowledge in all of these fields helps young graduates and professionals in understanding individuals, families, and overall, societies.
+This is most important to not only succeed in the field but also make an impact on the communities.

 What Courses Will I Take in My MSW Program?